GarrettSmith/garrett-12-14-2020/client/README.md

 [Live Site](https://garrettsmith.github.io/garrett-12-14-2020/)

-## Installation
+## Commands

-In the project directory, you can run:
+In the client project directory, you can run:

 ### `yarn`